General Terms and Conditions with Customer Information

 8.2 Individual products may be excluded from the voucher promotion if a corresponding restriction results from the content of the promotion voucher.

-8.3 Promotion vouchers can only be redeemed before the order process is completed.
+8.3 Promotion vouchers can only be redeemed before completing the order process.
 Subsequent offsetting is not possible.

 8.4 Only one promotional voucher can be redeemed per order.